execution-flows/fy/documentation_site/docs/flow_reference.md

     - Actual operation performed by the function

 ## Conversion to Python
-When this flow is processed by `Execution Flow` tool, it generates the following Python code:
+When this flow is processed by the `fy` tool, it generates the following Python code:

 ```py hl_lines="1 4" linenums="1"
 from base.execution_flow_base import ExecutionFlowBase